Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Conclusion and Future Work

 We studied the two main challenges in natural language understanding, i.e.,~intent detection and slot filling.
 In particular, we proposed an enriched pre-trained language model to jointly model the two tasks, i.e.,~\textit{Transformer-NLU}.
-We designed a pooling attention layer in order to obtain intent representation beyond just the pooled one from a the special start token.
-Further, we reinforced the slot filling with word specific features, and the predicted intent distribution.
-We evaluated our approach on two real-world datasets, also comparing it to baselines such as current state-of-the-art, and BERT-based models.
-Our experiments showed that Transformer-NLU outperforms other alternatives in all standard measures used to evaluate NLU tasks.
-Surprisingly, both the usage of the robustly pre-trained version of BERT, and adding a CRF layer on top of the slot filling network did not bring improvements.
-Finally, the Transformer-NLU:BERT had achieved intent accuracy of 97.87 (ATIS) and 98.86 (SNIPS).
-Or in relative error reduction -- almost 5\% for ATIS, and over 55\% for SNIPS, compared to the current state of the art.
-In terms of slot filling's F1, our approach scored 96.25 (+13.66\%) for ATIS, and 96.57 (+55.86\%) for SNIPS.
+We designed a pooling attention layer in order to obtain intent representation beyond just the pooled one from the special start token.
+Further, we reinforced the slot filling with word-specific features, and the predicted intent distribution.
+Our experiments on two standard datasets showed that Transformer-NLU outperforms other alternatives for all standard measures used to evaluate NLU tasks.
+We found that the use of RoBERTa and adding a CRF layer on top of the slot filling network did not help.
+Finally, the Transformer-NLU:BERT achieved intent accuracy of 97.87 (ATIS) and 98.86 (SNIPS).
+Or as a relative error reduction -- almost 5\% for ATIS, and over 55\% for SNIPS, compared to the state-of-the-art.
+In terms of slot's F1, we scored 96.25 (+13.66\%) for ATIS, and 96.57 (+55.86\%) for SNIPS.

-In future work we plan to investigate the natural hierarchy of the slots, e.g. \textit{B-toloc.city} can be split into \textit{B}, \textit{toloc}, and \textit{city}.
-Further, to experiment with better named entity recognition framework such as FLAIR~\citep{akbik-etal-2019-flair,akbik-etal-2019-pooled}.
+In future work, we plan to investigate the natural hierarchy of the slots, e.g.,~\textit{B-toloc.city} can be split into \textit{B}, \textit{toloc}, and \textit{city}.
+We further want to try a better named entity recognition framework such as FLAIR~\citep{akbik-etal-2019-flair,akbik-etal-2019-pooled}.